Enstso/CipherApp-Wpf/README.md

 ## Modulo :

-Pour le dernier algorithme, c'est celui de l'exercice de mathématique le modulo.

-Le résultat est égal à la position de la lettre en cours * 7 divisé par 26 et c'est le reste de la division que l'on garde comme résultat.

-Pour cette situation je vais utiliser le mot Prog
+For the last algorithm, it’s the one from the math exercise — the modulo.
+The result is equal to the position of the current letter * 7, divided by 26, and we keep the remainder of the division as the result.

+For this situation, I will use the word Prog :

 * B = 7 * 15 % 26
 * p = 7 * 17 % 26
 * u = 7 * 14 % 26
 * q = 7 * 6 % 26

-Nous devons donc obtenir le mot Bpuq après le chiffrement du message.
+We must therefore obtain the word Bpuq after encrypting the message :

 ![result5.PNG](img/result5.PNG)

-Le déchiffrement du message :
+To decrypt the message :

 ![result6.PNG](img/result6.PNG)

 </br>

-## Contrôller la saisie :
+## Control the input :

-Des controlleurs de saisie ont été mis en place :
+Input controllers have been put in place :

-- Aucun caractères saisie :
+- No characters entered :

 ![control.PNG](img/control.PNG)

-- Caractères non autorisé :
+- Unauthorized characters :

 ![control1.PNG](img/control1.PNG)

 ![control2.PNG](img/control2.PNG)

-Mail développeur : enstso@outlook.fr